mevers/allhomes/README.md

 # allhomes

+## Update October 2022

+**In mid October 2022, there was a major & breaking change to how Allhomes/Domain Group makes past sales data available through [allhomes.com.au](https://www.allhomes.com.au/).
+As a result, all methods provided by the `allhomes` package to extract past sales data have been invalidated.
+Until I have had an opportunity to carefully review these changes, I cannot say if or when a fix will be possible.
+Until then, sadly, you will not be able to download Allhomes past sales data through `allhomes`.**

+---

 ## Overview

 This is the repository for the `allhomes` R package.
 The main function that the package provides is `get_past_sales_data()` which extracts past sales data from [allhomes.com.au](https://www.allhomes.com.au/) for a (or multiple) suburb(s) and year(s).